KQM-git/TCL/mechanics/equipment/weapons/polearms.md

 | Timeless Dream: Eternal Stove | ATK increased by **28/35/42/49/55**% of Energy Recharge over the base 100%.
 You can gain a maximum bonus of **80/90/100/110/120**% ATK.
 Gain **30/35/40/45/50**% Energy Recharge for 12s after using an Elemental Burst. |
 | Base ATK | 46 - 608 |
 | ER% | 12% - 55.1% |

+* The bonus ER is transfered to DMG% by the 4 piece set bonus of ESF (artifact set) but will not be snapshotted.

 {% endtab %}

 {% tab title="Details" %}